 School-wise, we’re probably all familiar with the Teacher-Stands-At-The-Front-And-Tells-Kids-What-To-Do model.
 Well, Signora Montessori stood that idea on its head.
 In a Montessori classroom, there’s always a small range of activities to choose from and the teacher acts as a guide to help children select their own ‘learning pathways’.

 To recreate the same vibe at home, put out just a few options at playtime, then redirect or assist only if your baby or child gets stuck.
 Don’t be tempted to hurry them or to ‘help’ finish the tower, puzzle or picture.
 Completing things in their own way and at their own pace builds a child's confidence.
-Give them open-ended toys that allow them to solve their own challenges and get inventive.
+Give them toys that allow them to solve their own challenges and go their own way.

 Practical and sensorial